 The Minnesota House of Representatives (the House) was established in 1858.
 It consists of 134 members who are elected by Minnesota voters to serve two-year terms making laws for the State of Minnesota (the State) and its people and proposing amendments to the State constitution.
 It is governed by the House Committee on Rules and Legislative Administration.
 The House has considered all potential units for which it is financially accountable, and other organizations for which the nature and significance of their relationship with the House are such that exclusion would cause the House's financial statements to be misleading or incomplete.
 The Governmental Accounting Standards Board (GASB) has set forth criteria to be considered in determining financial accountability.
-These criteria include appointing a voting majority of an organization's governing body, and (1) the ability of the primary government to impose its will on that organization or (2) the potential for the organization to provide specific benefits to, or impose specific financial burdens on the primary government.
+These criteria include appointing a voting majority of an organization or (2) the potential for the organization to provide specific benefits to, or impose specific financial burdens on the primary government.
 The House has no component units.